arnobastenhof/supermemo0/README.md

 cd supermemo0
 make all
 ```
-This should create `databook.pdf` and `schedule.pdf` in the project root.
+This should create `databook.pdf`, `databook_side.pdf` and `schedule.pdf` in
+the project root.
+The difference between `databook.pdf` and `databook_side.pdf`
+is that the latter produces sideways tables, providing more space for the
+question- and answer fields.

 Usage
 -----